-Greystone students insulating cabins at YMCA Camp Flaming Arrow.|
+|Greystone students insulating cabins at YMCA Camp Flaming Arrow.|

-Community service within the Texas Hill Country also helps to showcase our students within the Kerrville community.
-Greystone and the Greystone students are looked upon as a source of pride.
-As young men and women aspiring to serve this nation as academy trained and educated leaders, taking time to lend a helping hand means much to those in need and those who seek to serve them.
-Greystone students clearly establish themselves as role models within the community and it helps to explain why they are in such high demand when it comes to organizations that serve children and young adults.
-Helping others within their own age group helps them to understand how very fortunate they are to be given the opportunity to compete for an academy appointment.
-It is a humbling experience to help those less fortunate and it is particularly humbling to know that what you are doing as a volunteer truly makes a difference that can last a lifetime.
-Those who receive assistance from Greystone, young and old alike have been changed because they know that these young men and women will go on to do something great with their life.
-It is our hope that through our interaction, we too may change some lives to help them become somehow better in their life.
+Community service within the Ozarks Mountain Country also helps to showcase our students within the Clarksville community.
+Greystone is looked upon as a source of community pride.
+Greystone is willing to take time from an already hectic schedule to lend a helping hand means much to those in need and those who seek to serve them.
+Greystone students establish themselves as role models within the community.
+It is then understandable why Greystone students are in such high demand for organizations that serve children and young adults.
+Helping others within their age group helps Greystone students understand how fortunate they are to be allowed to compete for an academy appointment.
+It is a humbling experience to help those less fortunate, and it is incredibly humbling to know that what you are doing as a volunteer truly makes a difference that can last a lifetime.
+Those who receive assistance from Greystone, young and old alike, have been changed because they know that these young men and women will go on to do something great with their life.
+We hope that through our interaction with the community, we can change some lives for the better.

 Greystone students accumulate over 100 community service hours between the time they arrive in August and when they leave in May.
 This contribution is seen as a way of giving back to this community and our nation for the many opportunities they are afforded as academy candidates.
-Through their service to the community, Kerrville and the Texas Hill Country is better off as a community – and the community is grateful for their contribution.
+Through their service to the community, Clarksville and the Ozarks Mountain Country is better off as a community – and the community is grateful for their contribution.